-HRC Rules
+HRC RULES

-- Students must check in and out with HRC staff by showing their badge at the desk when entering and exiting the HRC. - Students must either wear, or be able to show their photo ID badge when in the HRC. - Students must sanitize their area before leaving the HRC. - Drinks are allowed in the common areas in the HRC (not in the testing room) but must have a secure lid.
-Drinks with straws or open containers are not allowed. - Cell phones should be on silent and phone calls should be made outside the HRC. - Please use the provided headphones when using audio on the HRC computers or personal computers. - Students may not bring children or visitors in the HRC at any time, including after school. - Three group study rooms are available on a first-come, first-served basis.
+- Students must check in and out with HRC staff by showing their badge at the desk when entering and exiting the HRC. - Students must either wear, or be able to show their photo ID badge when in the HRC. - Drinks are allowed in the common areas in the HRC (not in the testing room) but must have a secure lid. - Cell phones should be on silent and phone calls should be made outside the HRC. - Please use the provided headphones when using audio on the HRC computers or personal computers. - Students may not bring children or visitors in the HRC at any time, including after school. - Four group study rooms are available on a first-come, first-served basis.
 Personal belongings may not be left in a study room while students are on a break or in the Health Lab to reserve the room.
 Do not leave personal belongings unattended.